illumos/ipd/ipd/0011/README.md

 ## Introduction

-Currently the Network File System (NFS) server can only be instantiated in the global zone.
+Formerly the Network File System (NFS) server can only be instantiated in the global zone.
 This document describes how NFS will be able to instantiate in any non-global zone.
 This document assumes the reader has some understanding of NFS.